 Drawing on our unique combination of legal, banking, and investment experience, we are singularly focused on delivering independent advice that meaningfully impacts our clients’ most important business goals.
 Free of the conflicts of larger firms, we deploy bespoke solutions across critical disciplines that align with our clients’ interests—including the selection and use of outside advisors, transaction catalytics, executive efficiencies and media relations—to optimize overall value, risk management and timing of outcomes.
-To support the differentiated, holistic advice that we promote, our lawyers are supplemented by a team of in-house financial analysts that synthesize and analyze market data in a client-first format.
+To support the differentiated, holistic advice that we promote, our lawyers are supplemented by (1) a team of in-house financial analysts that synthesize and analyze market data in a client-first format, and (2) a high-quality proprietary network of subject matter specialists, regional experts, diligence and documentation resources and non-legal advisors to deliver big firm scale and execution through a Scaled Boutique model.
 All analysis and advice from our Firm is delivered with a focus on confidentiality and discretion.

 Jim Woolery and Matt Saur have served as advisors and principals at some of the world’s most prestigious firms, advising on many of the most complex and high stakes legal, financial, media and activist contests of the past two decades.
 As a senior partner at Cravath, Swaine & Moore LLP, Mr. Woolery helped to establish the Mergers & Acquisitions/Business Development and Strategy department, advising public company boards of directors on scores of completed mergers, spin-offs, joint ventures and LBOs, including the leveraged buyout of TXU, the largest in history; the first public company M&A transaction between the U.S. and China with IBM’s historic sale of its Thinkpad Personal Computer business to Lenovo; the LBOs of J. Crew, Michaels Stores, Manor Care, The Container Store, among others; Affiliated Computer Services’ $6.4 Billion sale to Xerox Corp., resulting in the industry standard “Xerox language” for acquisition financing; and the Air Products/Airgas hostile takeover battle resulting in the seminal Delaware poison pill case law in Airgas I and Airgas II.
 Most recently, after Mr. Saur joined Mr. Woolery from Cravath, Swaine & Moore, Messrs.
 Woolery and Saur successfully enjoined Xerox’s proposed $6.1 Billion sale to Fujiflim—the first such injunction in modern New York corporate history, resulting in the settlement and takeover of Xerox Corp. in 2018 by Darwin Deason and Carl Icahn.
 Messrs.
 Woolery and Saur then combined in 2020 to advise Xerox on its proposed $35 Billion hostile tender offer of Hewlett-Packard.
 As an investment banker at JPMorgan & Co., Mr. Woolery served as the Co-Head of Mergers & Acquisitions, advising on several of market shaping transactions, including the $24.4 Billion LBO of Dell by Michael Dell and Silver Lake, AT&T’s proposed $39 Billion acquisition of T-Mobile, and Medco’s $35 Billion merger with Express Scripts.
 As a hedge fund co-founder and principal of Hudson Executive Capital, Mr. Woolery co-developed a friendly activist M&A strategy termed “Constructive Engagement”, deployed to support and catalyze as a strategic investor WhiteWave Food’s $12.5 Billion sale to Danone; CIT Group’s $10.3 Billion aircraft leasing sale to Avalon; and Heartware’s $1.1 Billion sale to Medtronic.
 Messrs.
 Woolery and Saur have been directly involved in the formation and placement of several proposed Special Purpose Acquisitions Companies (SPACs) and are leading strategic advisors in family office private placements/M&A transactions, including the successful completion in July 2020 of a family-owned biotech company’s successful multi-Billion, family office led auction.